balciozan/cycleGAN_GameMapGenerator/README.md

 <br/>

 ## Introduction
-This gitHub page is created to submit and share the homeworks, projects & exercises have been done in Machine Learning Course which is instructed by Özgün Balaban.
+This gitHub page is created to submit and share the final project have been done by Barış Terzi & Ozan Balcı in Machine Learning Course which is instructed by Özgün Balaban.

+Purpose is to generate game maps alike map of the game 'Assassins Creed: Origin'. <br/>
+Two main steps occur in the flowchart: <br/>
+- Picking aerial or satellite images of the desirable location;
+- Converting it into the game map.

+CycleGan method is used to achieve the objective.
+For this purpose, open source model of Jun-Yan Zhu is used.

 <br/>